Update: I updated This article in August 2022 with the new AdSense account approval process.

 It’s pointless to mention again that AdSense is one of the best contextual advertising networks.
-Until now, the AdSense approval process was simple: You create a new AdSense account, your account is reviewed, Adsense team accepts your application, and you can implement ads on your site and start making money.
+Until now, the AdSense approval process was simple: You create a new AdSense account, your account is reviewed, The AdSense team accepts your application, and you can implement ads on your site and start making money.

 - Ensure your website is compatible with AdSense